xumingming/storm-wiki/Setting-up-development-environment.md

 2. Install Java dev package (more info [here](http://goo.gl/D8lI) for Mac OSX users)
 3. Upgrade autoconf on your machine

+If you run into any errors when running `./configure`, [this thread](http://stackoverflow.com/questions/3522248/how-do-i-compile-jzmq-for-zeromq-on-osx) may provide a solution.

 ### Installing a Storm release locally

 If you want to be able to submit topologies to a remote cluster from your machine, you should install a Storm release locally.
 Installing a Storm release will give you the `storm` client that you can use to interact with remote clusters.
 To install Storm locally, download a release [from here](https://github.com/nathanmarz/storm/downloads) and unzip it somewhere on your computer.
 Then add the unpacked `bin/` directory onto your `PATH` and make sure the `bin/storm` script is executable.